 While their high scores in all other metrics earn the Targhee III recognition, they wouldn't be an award winner if they were not so reasonably priced as well.
 For $145, the Targhee III is not the most inexpensive boot we tested, but they are the highest performing boot that comes at a reasonable price.
-They are similar in price to the Ahnu Sugarpine and are only $15 more than our previous Best Buy winner the Vasque Monolith UD.
+They are $15 more than our previous Best Buy winner the Vasque Monolith UD.
 The Targhee III provides more support, are more durable, and have better traction than the Monolith, so in our eyes, they are well worth the extra dough.
 We expect the Keen's to last longer, which also makes them a better purchase.